Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 00005d98      noreturn
 ```

-Otherwise, it dynamically will load the shared library into a memfd
+Otherwise, it dynamically will load the shared library from a memfd

 First it creates a memfd